Skip to content

 Stream Details

-After After you complete data ingestion, use Stream Details to view configuration and usage information for a stream and update its settings.
+After After you complete data ingestion, use Stream Details to view stream details and manage stream settings.

 User roles that have permission to update Streams can modify the stream settings from the Stream Details page.
 The permission needs to be assigned to appropriate user roles using role-based access control (RBAC).

-Stream Details shows key configuration and usage information for the selected stream:
+The header cards in the Stream Details page shows high-level status for the selected stream:

-• Docs Count: Total number of ingested events.
+• Events: Total number of ingested events. stream details

 • Ingested Data: Uncompressed size of the stored data.